 *In a finding that challenges conventional wisdom about the risks of some hormones used in menopause, a major government study has found that years after using estrogen-only therapy, certain women had a markedly reduced risk of breast cancer and heart attack.

-The research, part of the landmark Women’s Health Initiative study, will likely surprise women and their doctors, who for years have heard frightening news about the risks of hormone therapy.
+The research, part of the landmark Women’s Health Initiative study, will likely surprise women and their providers, who for years have heard frightening news about the risks of hormone therapy.
 But most of those fears are related to the use of combination of two hormones, estrogen and progestin, which are prescribed to relieve hot flashes and other symptoms of menopause, and have been shown to increase a woman’s risk of breast cancer.

 The new findings, reported Tuesday in the Journal of the American Medical Association, come from 10,739 women in the Women’s Health Initiative study who had previously had a hysterectomy.
 The most surprising new finding relates to breast cancer. *The women with hysterectomies who used estrogen alone had a 23 percent lower risk for breast cancer compared with those who had taken a placebo.
 This is in stark contrast to the higher risk of breast cancer shown in the estrogen-progestin part of the trial.